paulchambaz/tilde/README.md

 # tilde

 A minimal Android launcher.
-Three screens: swipe up for notifications, swipe down for the app drawer.
-Home shows the time, date, and a list of favorites.
+Home screen shows time, date, and a short list of favorites.
+Swipe down for the app drawer, swipe up for notifications.

 <p align="center">
   <img src="assets/home.png" width="30%" />